csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/writingPerformables/ImplementOnePerformableInterface.md

 * [`IPerformableWithResult`]
 * [`IPerformableWithResult<TResult>`]

-Performables must implement _precisely one_ of these interfaces.
+Performables must implement **_precisely one_** of these interfaces.
 Implementing more than one upon a single performable is not recommended or supported.
 Doing so is liable to cause difficulties.

-If you wish to share code then move the reusable logic into [a Task] and consume that from two separate performable classes.
+If you wish to share code then move the reusable logic into [a Task] and consume that from separate performable classes.

 [Performable]: ../../glossary/Performable.md
 [`IPerformable`]: xref:CSF.Screenplay.IPerformable